Design Parade 2026: Six Finalists Champion the Creativity of European Flax-Linen in Their Projects

 Colour also plays a significant role through the use of plant-based dyes and the creation of a graduated colour effect.

-Raphaël Colas - Julien Delaitre : Retour de pêche:
+Raphaël Colas - Julien Delaitre : Retour de Pêche (Back from fishing)

-With Aqua Primitiva, Valentin Bayoud envisions a circular contemplative space inspired by the primitive hearth, conceived as a place for gathering and sensory experience.
-The project explores the evolution of our collective needs by placing water at the centre of the installation, through an approach that is at once architectural, sensory and rooted in memory.
+With Aqua Primitiva, Valentin Bayoud has created a circular space for contemplation inspired by the primitive hearth, designed as a place for gathering and sensory experience.
+The project explores the evolution of our collective needs by placing water at the heart of the installation, through an approach that is at once architectural, sensory and evocative.

-European flax finds its place naturally within the project through a restrained material palette, combined with local stone, earthen plaster, wood and reed.
-The fabric, left undyed in order to preserve its original qualities, contributes to the creation of a tactile and vibrant atmosphere that aligns closely with the project’s philosophy.
+European flax finds its natural place here through its understated materiality, combined with local stone, earth plaster, wood and reed.
+The fabric, left undyed to preserve its original qualities, helps to create a tactile and vibrant atmosphere, in keeping with the project’s approach.

 Victoire Lesthevenon - Simon Searle : L’Observatoire (The Observatory)